Jump to:

 Least Busy Time to Visit Tucson

-If you wish to avoid large crowds, head to Tucson in April or May.
+The least busy time to visit Tucson is in April or May.
 In April, the average high temperature is 78°F and the average low is 55°F.

 In May, the average temperature ranges between 86°F and 61°F. Visiting Tucson in April or May means packing T-shirts and a few light sweaters for the evening.